-For that reason, a strong narrative “I” permeates most of the stories.
+A strong narrative “I” permeates most of the stories.
+This site is a personal space, and an attempt to be honest about my own location within this work, and the reflections that this position can prompt.
 While I do not write directly about research participants or humanitarian work because I neither have their consent to do this nor can I protect their privacy, confidentiality, and safety, I do write about the moments-in-between and the personal dimensions of this line of work.
 Stories of Conflict and Love does not fit squarely within the categories of an aid blog, a travel blog, or a journal.
-Ultimately, I write about what moves me in the world — and this ranges from photography and musings on narrative and memory to reflections on mass violence, field work notes, and thoughts on feminism.
+Ultimately, I write about what moves me in the world: home and away, memory and loss, feminism and power, grief and the narration of suffering.
+Thank you for stopping by.
+Please make yourself at home.